 Yes.
-Freezing temperatures for a few days in a row will mean that the canals start to freeze over.
-It needs to stay sub-zero for at least a week before walking or skating on the canal is possible.
+Freezing temperatures for a few days in a row will probably mean that the canals start to freeze over.
+However, it needs to stay sub-zero for at least a week before walking and skating on the canal is possible.
 If this looks likely, the city council will cordon off selected canals from water traffic, so that the ice can form.
-This last happened in 2012.
+The last time this happened was back in 2012.

 Do you need a license to use a boat?

 If you own a boat and moor it in the city, you need a license from government organisation Waternet.
 Furthermore, boats which are longer than 12m long are prohibited from mooring in Amsterdam.
 As for rules when using the canals, there's no Highway Code as such, but a speed limit of 7.5km per hour is in place.

 How much does a canal boat house cost?